In this tutorial we’ll install vagrant-libvirt on a Mac running macOS (tested on High Sierra and Mojave).

 ruby, or changes to the

 That should do it!
-Now you should be able to start a virtual machine on a
+You can now start a virtual machine on a

 libvirt host using Vagrant.
-Here is an example on how to start a Fedora 31 VM on a remote
+Here is an example of how to create and run a Fedora 31 VM on a remote

 Vagrant.configure("2") do |config| config.vm.box = "fedora/31-cloud-base" config.vm.provider :libvirt do |libvirt| libvirt.host = "libvirt-host.example.com" libvirt.connect_via_ssh = true end end